luyufan498/Adaptive-Computing-Challenge-2021/README.md

 https://youtu.be/rI5IlkQ1GYE
-Running applications tracking for cars: Yolo + CarID + tracking This video shows the realtime adjustment of model size in Jupyter.
+Running applications tracking for cars: Yolo + CarID + tracking This video shows the real-time adjustment of model size in Jupyter.
 There are 4 different model sizes of CarID for different workloads.
 This video shows the case that fps increases with smaller model.

 It is also supported to change AI model types for different functionalities.
 ***Note***: Due to the resolution problems in preprocess plugins, it requires CPU for preprocessing.